 - Pre-treatment: Some evaporators cannot tolerate scale-causing compounds, so be sure to complete a water analysis and check with the technology vendor.
 The AirBreather was developed to accept any fluid without pre-treatment, and remove scale by self-cleaning before it becomes irreversible.

-- Closed Evaporative Crystallizers ($): Closed evaporative crystallizers can offer applicability across a wide range of TDS concentrations, but they are also the most expensive treatment option due their size and complexity.
-Closed systems condense water vapour and employ different methods to recycle a portion of the thermal energy, or heat of condensation.
-This lowers their energy consumption relative to open to atmosphere evaporators, however, increases their relative size requirements and cost.
-In the case of the SaltMaker open vs. closed models, the open model (SaltMaker AirBreather) offers six times the capacity per unit footprint, but with four times the thermal energy requirement.
-It is worth noting that both models can employ low-grade waste heat energy sources.
+- Closed Evaporative Crystallizers ($): Closed evaporative crystallizers can offer applicability across a wide range of TDS concentrations, but they are also the most expensive treatment option due to their size and complexity.
+Closed systems condense water vapor and employ different methods to recycle a portion of the thermal energy or heat of condensation.
+This lowers their energy consumption relative to open to atmosphere evaporators but increases their relative cost.

-- When considering a closed evaporative crystallizer, you should also factor in: pre-treatment for scaling, concentration limits of conventional evaporators, and corrosion risk.
+- When considering a closed evaporative crystallizer, you should also factor in pre-treatment for scaling, concentration limits of conventional evaporators, and corrosion risk.
 In addition, if freshwater is produced, it must either be stored, re-used, or released to the environment.
 One advantage of freshwater storage and transportation over produced water storage is that it requires less containment.
 Although you should check your local regulations, in many cases, freshwater may be stored in ponds, industrial water bags, or tanks and transported via a lower cost lay flat hose.
-Freshwater may be used by a neighboring agriculture facility, or can also be discharged to the environment in some jurisdictions, however, environmental discharge permitting in the US may take up to a year and the permit is typically only valid for a single site.
+Freshwater may be used by a neighboring agriculture facility or can also be discharged to the environment in some jurisdictions, noting that permitting for environmental discharge in the US may take up to a year and the permit is typically valid for only a single site.
 These added dimensions speak to why open-to-atmosphere evaporators can be a better option if air emissions are managed and thermal energy is available.

-- Logistics: Logistics and water hauling can dominate shale water management costs if a disposal outlet is not nearby.
-When assessing treatment and disposal options keep an understanding of logistics cost in mind, including wait times for trucks to load and unload.
-As a rule of thumb, it may cost $15 per m3 ($94 per BBL) per hour of transport once loading and unloading times are factored in.
+Logistics: Logistics and water hauling can dominate shale water management costs if a disposal outlet is not nearby.
+Keep an understanding of logistics cost in mind when assessing treatment and disposal options, including wait times for trucks to load and unload.
+As a rule of thumb, transport may cost $15/m3 ($94/BBL) per hour, once loading and unloading times are factored in.
 Costs also vary depending on the quality of roads in the area.
-It can make sense to review pre-concentration prior to transport, which lowers the volumes of the water being hauled.
+Reviewing pre-concentration can make sense prior to transport, which lowers the volumes of water being hauled.
 In many cases, there will be an economic optimum that combines re-use, storage, treatment, and transport for final reject waste disposal.

 Residual Reject Disposal: Although relatively pure water can be separated from produced waters, reject residual waste is always left behind.
 This will include organics (petroleum byproducts) and inorganics (mixed salt).
-It is important to plan for this in advance.
+Planning for residual waste in advance is important.
 One advantage of disposal wells is that they dispose of all residuals, and as noted above, disposal costs and volume can be limited through treatments that pre-concentrate.
-However, it is also possible to: (a) produce a mixed solid waste for landfill disposal; and (b) separate out the organic phase and produce refined salts for industrial re-use.
+However, it is also possible to (a) produce a mixed solid waste for landfill disposal, and (b) separate out the organic phase and produce refined salts for industrial re-use.
 This includes a combination of chemical pretreatment and staged crystallization.

-- Be sure to study and assess the lifetime of disposal options if solids are going to be produced.
-Landfill waste must pass landfill paint filter, leaching and radioactivity tests.
+Be sure to study and assess the lifetime of disposal options if solids are going to be produced.
+Landfill waste must pass paint filter, leaching (TCLP) and radioactivity tests.
 Saltworks can help assess if your produced water may pass these tests through bench testing.
 Saltworks can also review your water’s potential to produce beneficial industrial salt for re-use—although this is unlikely to offer a secondary revenue stream through salt sales.
 Most salts are of low value and the costs of producing, handling and transport barely offset any revenue generated.
 However, industrial re-use offsets costs by avoiding the need to pay for landfill disposal.

 Shale gas and oil production presents a leading energy source moving forward, yet its future and production is tightly linked to water management.
 Every water type, job site, and economic case is different.
 Contact us to review your specific situation, benefit from our expertise, and assess if your water management costs or risks can be lowered.